 4. Fertilize regularly

-If growing vegetables, you’ll want to use organic fertilizers and slow-release options.
+If growing vegetables, you’ll want to use organic and slow-release fertilizers.
 Follow package instructions to know when and how often to feed.

 5. Don’t forget to mulch